 When such agencies confirm a provider, their medical staff services (MSS) team will credential them to JCAHO standards for their malpractice coverage.
 This entails gathering many of the documents your hospital will need as well, and they will often share them with you to expedite the process.

-The main purposes of credentialing are to confirm the provider’s professional training and experience by obtaining and evaluating qualifications.
+The main purpose of locum tenens credentialing is to confirm the provider’s professional training and experience by obtaining and evaluating qualifications.
 This is done by verifying the following through primary sources:

 - Education and training